reactjs/react.dev/content/docs/code-splitting.md

 const OtherComponent = React.lazy(() => import('./OtherComponent'));
 ```

-This will automatically load the bundle containing the `OtherComponent` when this component is first rendered.
+But with React.lazy it will automatically load the chunk of code containing the `OtherComponent` when this component is first rendered.

 `React.lazy` takes a function that must call a dynamic `import()`.
 This must return a `Promise` which resolves to a module with a `default` export containing a React component.